sami-dca/sami_dca/PAPER.md

 This protocol is used when negotiating a new symmetric encryption key (currently Advanced Encryption Standard - *AES*) for a new ``Conversation``.

-THe protocol is implemented in such a way that all members of a ``Conversation`` are partly in charge of negotiating a common key.
+The protocol is implemented in such a way that all members of a ``Conversation`` are partly in charge of negotiating a common key.

 By default, we launch a *KEP* handshake with each ``Node`` we discover.